tomitribe/tomcat-session-replication/README.md

 #### server.xml

 In the `Engine` element add the property `jvmRoute`.
-This needs to be unique for each of the nodes in the cluster and it is used to append a name in the Session Id.
-This name can later be used by the Load Balancer to determine which node to use and to keep a Sticky Session when proxying a request.
-The easiest way is to use a property replacement, so then the value can be set using a System Property when starting up the Tomcat instance:
+This needs to be unique for each of the nodes in the cluster and it is used to append a name in the Session ID.
+This name is later used by the Load Balancer to determine which node to use and to keep a Sticky Session when proxying a request.
+To set this value, the easiest way is to use a property replacement configuration, so then the value can be set using a System Property when starting up the Tomcat instance:

 ```xml
 <Engine name="Catalina" defaultHost="localhost" jvmRoute="${load-balancer.route}">
 ```

 Then `${load-balancer.route}` can be set into an environment variable `CATALINA_OPTS=-Dload-balancer.route=node1`.
 Tomcat will automatically read this environment variable and perform property replacement in the `server.xml`.
+Adjust to each node with the right route value.

-Add the following XML fragment into `conf/server.xml` inside the `Engine` element:
+Also, add the following XML fragment into `conf/server.xml` inside the `Engine` element:

 ```xml
 <Cluster className="org.apache.catalina.ha.tcp.SimpleTcpCluster"